Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Baltimore

 | 258,662 | 8,150 |

-33 Baltimore Number Two Heating Oil Companies You Can Trust
+33 Baltimore Heating Oil Companies Serving The Community

-With 5,178,578 gallons of fuel oil delivered to Baltimore households last winter, the Baltimore community relies on its 33 oil companies when temperatures dip.
+With 5,178,578 gallons of fuel oil delivered to Baltimore residences last winter, the Baltimore community looks to its 33 oil companies to keep warm throughout the winter.
 Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Baltimore, two of the closest terminals are Buckeye in Baltimore, MD and Center Pt in Baltimore, MD.
-Then, the truck delivers the fuel oil to residences and companies throughout Baltimore and the surrounding area.
+Then, the truck delivers the number two heating oil to residences and companies throughout Baltimore and the surrounding vicinity.